*** NEW in this update: 1)

-1) Combining revenue streams from gold, diamonds, sand, mortar and royalty-based partnerships, BMIX can reasonably make $3M net profit as early as FY 2017.
+1) Combining revenue streams from gold, diamonds, sand, mortar and royalty-based partnerships, BMIX can reasonably make $3M net profit as early as end of FY 2017.
 An average P/E ratio for mining companies is 25-30.
 It is often higher than that for younger mining companies with many virgin claims, but let's consider the worst case scenario of 20, just to be conservative.
-So with a net income of $3M, the OS count of 12.5B (given the worst-case scenario of maxed out A/S), and the P/E ratio of 20, that comes out to $0.0048 per share.
+So with a net income of $3M, the OS count of 100M (given the worst-case scenario of maxed out A/S), and the P/E ratio of 20, that comes out to $0.60 per share.

-Given the projections presented in 9/21/15 PR, and reflecting upon the revenues shown by the previous operator of this mine, $3M in net BMIX profit for the year is very doable in 2017.
+Reflecting upon the revenues obtained by the previous operator of BMIX property, $3M in net BMIX profit for the year is very doable for 2017.
 And the P/E of 20 is very conservative considering how many claims with future potential BMIX possesses.
-Add to that the upcoming hype from the penny traders who are starved for the stocks that actually have net profits, and the PPS potential here extends way beyond the $0.0048 even at an A/S of 12.5B.
+Add to that the upcoming hype from the penny traders who are starved for the stocks that actually have net profits, and the PPS potential here extends way beyond the $0.60 even at a maxed out A/S of 100M.
 This, obviously, represents a HUGE return from these levels.